AdobeDocs/id-service.en/help/library/function-vars/overwrite-visitor-id.md

 ---
 description: This property overwrites a visitor's Experience Cloud and Analytics IDs as they navigate from one domain to a second domain.
 To overwrite an ID, you must own and have implemented the ID service on each domain.
 This code does not let you overwrite IDs on domains you do not control.
 keywords: ID Service
-seo-description: This property overwrites a visitor's Experience Cloud and Analytics IDs as they navigate from one domain to a second domain.
-To overwrite an ID, you must own and have implemented the ID service on each domain.
-This code does not let you overwrite IDs on domains you do not control.
-seo-title: overwriteCrossDomainMCIDAndAID
 title: overwriteCrossDomainMCIDAndAID
-uuid: 8e48127a-ac62-4ea0-9756-2a27b20ecbcf
 exl-id: 726261b1-c8d0-4b12-b0cb-52d7e21e7fac
 ---
 # overwriteCrossDomainMCIDAndAID{#overwritecrossdomainmcidandaid}